goschtl/zope/zope2book/trunk/source/Preface.rst

     tools and techniques needed to turn a small site into a large-scale site, servicing many simultaneous visitors.

-20. Managing Zope Objects Using External Tools
+19. Managing Zope Objects Using External Tools

     This chapter explains how to use tools outside of your web browser to manipulate Zope objects.

-21. Extending Zope
+20. Extending Zope

     This chapter covers extending Zope by creating your own classes of objects.
-You'll learn about *ZClasses*, how instances are built from classes, and how to build a ZClass and its attendant security and design issues.
-You'll also learn how to create Python base classes for ZClasses, and about the base classes that ship with Zope.
+    You'll learn how to create Python base classes and about the base classes that ship with Zope.

-22. Maintaining Zope
+21. Maintaining Zope

-    This chapter covers Zope maintenance and administration tasks, such as database "packing" and Product installation.
+    This chapter covers Zope maintenance and administration tasks, such as database "packing" and package installation.

-23. Appendix A: DTML Reference
+22. Appendix A: DTML Reference

     Reference of DTML syntax and commands.

-24. Appendix B:  API Reference
+23. Appendix B:  API Reference

     Reference of Zope object APIs.

-25. Appendix C:  Page Template Reference
+24. Appendix C:  Page Template Reference

     Reference of Zope Page Template syntax and commands.